ben300694/semanticLabelingTool/README.md

  - [x] Postprocessing of the inference with a CRF
  - [x] Finetune Deeplab with the training data
  - [x] Add a function for seeing the class label when clicking on a pixel in the image
- - [ ] Use predictions from Deeplab as a basis for labeling to remove the amount of work required for labeling, for this add the posibility to change the labels on a pixel by pixel level (or inside of a polygon)
+ - [x] Use predictions from Deeplab as a basis for labeling to reduce the amount of work required for labeling, for this add the posibility to change the labels on a pixel by pixel level (and inside of a polygon without relying on superpixels)
  - [ ] Label more training data
  - [ ] Find good metaparameters for finetuning the model
- - [ ] Allow adding and removing classes in the interface
+ - [ ] Implement adding and removing classes in the interface
+ - [ ] Include inference of geometry of the scene (depth, surface normals, ...)
+ - [ ] Higher level semantics, e.g. classification if landing is possible on surface or not